11 Honorable Ways You Can Help Veterans

-Many vets, especially those who are infirm or disabled, have trouble making it to their doctor appointments.
-If you have a driver’s license, you can volunteer for the Department of Veterans Affairs (DAV) Transportation Network, a service provided by all 197 VA medical facilities.
+Many veterans, especially those who are infirm or disabled, have trouble making it to their doctor appointments.
+If you have a driver’s license, you can volunteer for the Department of Veterans Affairs (DAV) Transportation Network, a service provided by all 170 VA medical facilities.
 To help, contact the hospital service coordinator [PDF] at your local VA Hospital.

-Service dogs are a great help to veterans with mobile disabilities and post-traumatic stress disorder, helping them rediscover physical and emotional independence.
+Service dogs aid veterans with mobile disabilities and post-traumatic stress disorder, helping them rediscover physical and emotional independence.
 It takes approximately two years and $33,000 to properly train one service dog, so donations and training volunteers are critical.
 Even if you aren't equipped to train a dog, some organizations need "weekend puppy raisers," which help service dogs learn how to socialize, play, and interact with different types of people.

 Many of the veterans who fought for our freedoms have never seen the national memorials honoring their efforts—and their fallen friends.
 Honor Flights helps send veterans of World War II, Korea, and Vietnam to Washington D.C. to see their monuments.
-You can help sponsor one of those flights for as little as $4.
+You can help sponsor one of those flights.

 Operation Gratitude is an organization that coordinates care packages, gifts, and letters of thanks to veterans.
 You can work through them to send your appreciation to a vet, or volunteer to help assemble care packages.
 And, if you still have candy kicking around from Halloween, Operation Gratitude also mails sweets to deployed troops.

-There are no doubt veterans in your community that could use help—but how do you find them?
-Contact the Local Veterans Assistance Program.
+There are veterans in your community that could use help—but how do you find them?
+Contact a local veterans assistance program, such as the one offered by DAV.
 They'll be able to put you in touch with local vets who need help doing chores like yard work, housework, grocery shopping, or running errands.

-Adjusting back to civilian life isn't always smooth sailing.
+Adjusting to civilian life after military service isn't always smooth sailing.
 Hire Heroes helps vets with interview skills, resumes, and training so they can find a post-military career.
 They even partner with various employers to host a job board.
 Through Hire Heroes, you can help veterans with mock interviews, career counseling, job searches, workshops, and more.

 Building Homes for Heroes builds or modifies homes to suit the needs of veterans injured in Iraq or Afghanistan.
 The houses are given mortgage-free to veterans and their families.
 You can volunteer your painting, carpentry, plumbing, wiring, and other skilled services—or you can just donate to the cause.

-The VA continually hosts Stand Downs, one- to three-day events that give much-needed supplies and services to homeless veterans.
+The VA continually hosts Operation Reveille, a series of one- to three-day events that give much-needed supplies and services to homeless veterans.
 Vets can receive everything from food and clothing to health screenings, housing solutions, substance abuse treatment, and mental health counseling.
 They take place at various places across the nation all year long, so contact the representative in your state about when and how you can volunteer.